rcgsheffield/sheffield_hpc/stanagepilot/software/libs/libsndfile.rst

 Usage
 -----
-To make this library available, run the following module commands
+To make this library available, run one of the following module commands:

 .. code-block:: console